Courtroom Setup for Remote Conferencing

-The Liberty Remote Agent facility is an optional component of the Liberty Court Recorder.
+The Liberty Remote Conferencing facility is an optional component of the Liberty Court Recorder.

-The diagram below provides a high-level overview of the required setup.
-The Remote Agent software would be installed on a PC at a remote location.
-This remote location would connect to the courtroom over the Internet.
-The courtroom would have an appropriate mixer and speakers, to allow the remote user to be heard in the courtroom.
-Other facilities, such as cameras and video support, may optionally be installed and used.
+The diagram below provides an overview of the required setup.
+The Liberty Virtual Courtroom must be installed at the remote location.
+The courtroom must have an appropriate mixer and speakers, to allow the remote user to be heard in the courtroom.
+Other facilities, such as video support may optionally be used.

-Use of the Remote Agent facility requires a mixer with at least one available audio output, that may be used by the Liberty Recorder.
+Use of the Remote Conferencing facility requires a mixer with at least one available audio output, that may be used by the Liberty Recorder.

 In the case of the Presonus 1818VSL, the mixer must be configured for each user who will use the